Quentin Riggins

-Quentin P. Riggins (born April 14, 1968) is a former American football linebacker who played one season with the Winnipeg Blue Bombers of the Canadian Football League (CFL).
-He played college football at Auburn University and attended Robert E. Lee High School in Montgomery, Alabama.
+Quentin P. Riggins (born April 14, 1966) is an American former professional football linebacker who played one season with the Winnipeg Blue Bombers of the Canadian Football League (CFL).
+He played college football at Auburn University.
 He was also a member of the Raleigh-Durham Skyhawks of the World League of American Football (WLAF).

-Early years
+Early life

-Riggins played high school football for the Robert E. Lee High School Generals.
+Riggins played high school football at Robert E. Lee High School in Montgomery, Alabama.
 He was initially a tailback before converted to linebacker.
 He helped the Generals reach the quarterfinals his senior season before losing to eventual state champion Northview.
 Riggins earned all-state honors while also playing fullback and handling kickoff duties for the Generals.

 College career

 Riggins played for the Auburn Tigers from 1986 to 1989.
 He was team captain his senior year in 1989 and helped the Tigers win three consecutive SEC championships his final three seasons.
 He earned second-team All-American and first-team All-SEC honors in 1988 and 1989.
 Riggins also recorded totals of 398 tackles (200 solo, 198 assists) during his college career.
 He was named to the SEC Football Legends Class of 2009.